annebrown/docs-tech/content/3.languages/go/tour.md

 ---
 title: Go Tour
-description: Stand-Alone Tour of Go
+description: Stand-Alone Tour of GolastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 To run the tour: